sharktacos/OpenColorIO-configs/docs/Premiere.md

 ## Overview

 Broadly speaking Premiere is a great software for editing, but is limited in it's ability to debayer camera RAW files.
-That said, Premiere can debayer ARRI and RED camera RAW files (.ari and .R3D).
+That said, Premiere can debayer camera RW files from:

+ - ARRI (.ari)
+ - RED (.R3D)
+ - Canon (.CRM)

 Using the OpenColorIO (OCIO) plugin it is then possible to export these to EXR.
 That workflow is decribed below.

 ## Setup